rjferguson21/big-bang/docs/d_prerequisites.md

 ulimit -u 8192
 ```

-Another option includes running the init container as root to modify the kernel values on the host (this requires a busybox container run as root):
+Another option includes running the init container to modify the kernel values on the host (this requires a busybox container run as root):

 ```yaml
 addons: